 Field Order Procedures

-The Consultant will issue Field Orders, with three copies to the Contractor.
+The Consultant will issue Field Orders, with an electronic copy to the Contractor.

 The effective date of the Field Order shall be the date of signature by the Consultant, unless otherwise indicated thereon.

-The Contractor shall acknowledge receipt by signing and returning one copy to the Consultant.
+The Contractor shall acknowledge receipt by signing and returning an electronic copy to the Consultant.

 Field Orders will be incorporated into subsequent Change Orders, as a no-cost change to the Contract.